Points of Small Heights in Certain Nonabelian Extensions: Introduction

 \section{Introduction}

-Let $K$ be a number field which has at least one real embedding.\\ Put $[K : \mathbb{Q}] = d$.\\ Let $E$ be an elliptic curve defined over $K$ which does not have complex multiplication.\\ Fix a nonzero prime ideal $\mathfrak{p}$ of $O_K$, the ring of integers of $K$ having the following properties:\\ i) $\mathfrak{p}$ does not ramify.\\ ii) $E$ has a super singular reduction at $\mathfrak{p}$ and the reduced curve does not have $j-$ invariant among $\{ 0 , 1728 \}$.\\ iii) $\mathfrak{p} \cap \mathbb{Z} = p\mathbb{Z}$ where $p$ is a positive prime $\geq \, 2^{d + 2}$ and the natural Galois representation is onto. where $E[p^{\infty}]$ is the $p$-adic Tate module and we are considering its automorphisms as $\mathbb{Z}_{p}$ module.\\~\\ By well known results we know all but finitely many prime ideals $\mathfrak{p}$ satisfy i and iii.\\ Since $E$ does not have complex multiplication its $j-$invariant is not among $\{ 0 , 1728\}$.
-Hence for all but finitely many places the $j-$invariant of the reduced curve is not also among $\{0, 1728\}$.\\ So by theorem 1.3.3, we know that at least one prime ideal exists satisfying all the three properties.\\
+Let $K$ be a number field which has at least one real embedding.\\ Put $[K : \mathbb{Q}] = d$.\\ Let $E$ be an elliptic curve defined over $K$ which does not have complex multiplication.\\ Fix a nonzero prime ideal $\mathfrak{p}$ of $O_K$, the ring of integers of $K$ having the following properties:\\ i) $\mathfrak{p}$ does not ramify.\\ ii) $E$ has a super singular reduction at $\mathfrak{p}$ and the reduced curve does not have $j-$ invariant among $\{ 0 , 1728 \}$.\\ iii) $\mathfrak{p} \cap \mathbb{Z} = p\mathbb{Z}$ where $p$ is a positive prime $\geq \, 2^{d + 2}$ and the natural Galois representation is onto. where $E[p^{\infty}]$ is the $p$-adic Tate module and we are considering its automorphisms as $\mathbb{Z}_{p}$ module.\\~\\ By well known results we know all but finitely many prime ideals $\mathfrak{p}$ satisfy i and iii.
+Since $E$ does not have complex multiplication its $j-$invariant is not among $\{0, 1728\}$.
+Hence for all but finitely many places the $j-$invariant of the reduced curve is not also among $\{0, 1728\}$.
+So by theorem 1.3.3, we know that at least one prime ideal exists satisfying all the three properties.\\ Let $f$ be degree of residue extension associated with the prime $\mathfrak{p}$.
+Note that, minimal Weierstrass model of $E$ at $\mathfrak{p}$ is defined over $\mathbb{Z}_{p^f}$.